 - You want more dining options

-It is less secluded, but more convenient for water access.
+It’s less secluded, but more convenient for water access.

 Quick Comparison of Gozo Areas

-Nadur – Elevated Views and Quiet Perspective
+Nadur – Elevated Views and a Quiet Perspective

-Best for: Scenic stays, calm evenings
+Best for: Scenic stays, calm evenings Vibe: Local, elevated, spacious

 Choose Nadur if: